jameslamb/jameslamb/README.md

 #### 💰 things I do for money

-* machine learning engineer at [SpotHero](https://spothero.com/)
+* staff machine learning engineer at [SpotHero](https://spothero.com/)
 * adjunct instructor at Marquette University, where I teach "Intro to R Programming"

 #### :computer: conference talks

-I've given talks on Dask, LightGBM, R, and other random stuff.
+I've given talks on Dask, LightGBM, R, Python packaging, and other random stuff.
 For a full list and links to videos, see https://github.com/jameslamb/talks#gallery.

 #### :microphone: talk to me!

-My DMs are open if you want to talk about open source, data science careers, *Jersey Shore*, or anything else.
+My DMs are open if you want to talk about open source, data science careers, *Bravo shows*, or anything else.

 * :bird: Twitter: https://twitter.com/_jameslamb
 * :link: LinkedIn: https://www.linkedin.com/in/jameslamb1/